“What better occupation, really, than to spend the evening at the fireside with a book,

 Photo by Phillip Van Nostrand

 It appears that we have a visitor!
+It is the inspiring historical dressmaker Lauren Rossi, in the role of muse.
 Visit our Book page for more information.

 art & books